Sv443-Network/UserUtils/README.md

 If `all` is set to `true`, querySelectorAll() will be used instead and the listener will return a NodeList of matching elements.
 This will also include elements that were already found in a previous listener call.
-If set to `false` (default), querySelector() will be used and only the first element will be returned.
+If set to `false` (default), querySelector() will be used and only the first matching element will be returned.

 If `continuous` is set to `true`, the listener will not be deregistered after it was called once (defaults to false).